 - Colleges are to supply data for the most recent year for each indicator.
 Note that the template specifies the year or term for each indicator.
 Please follow the template exactly. - Colleges are encouraged, but not required, to submit historical data for new indicators.
 Colleges choosing not to provide historical data should mark "" in the relevant cells. - When reporting percentages, please report to at least one significant decimal place (e.g. 22.7% rather than 23%).
-The compiled report will show percentages to one decimal place. - The Commission will provide information, under separate cover, for the indicator market share of recent, college-bound public high school graduates no later than June 20; the remaining market share indicators can be obtained from the corresponding enrollment reports published on the agency's Research page.2
+The compiled report will show percentages to one decimal place. - The Commission will provide information, under separate cover, for the indicator market share of recent, college-bound public high school graduates no later than June 20; the remaining market share indicators can be obtained from the corresponding enrollment reports published on the agency's Research page.2 - The Commission will provide, under separate cover, the information for the Indicator performance at transfer institutions; this will be provided no later than June 20. - The average tuition and fee figure for Maryland public four-year institutions, to be used in the calculation \$10,499.

+2 The Fall 2024 Enrollment by Place of Residence Report will be published on the Research page (under Enrollment Reports) no later than June 20, 2025.

-- The Commission will provide, under separate cover, the information for the Indicator performance at transfer institutions; this will be provided no later than June 20. - The average tuition and fee figure for Maryland public four-year institutions, to be used in the calculation \$10,270. - Colleges are encouraged to add institution-specific indicators that measure performance outcomes that are important to each campus.
+Colleges are encouraged to add institution-specific indicators that measure performance outcomes that are important to each campus.
 Four years of trend data and benchmarks must be provided for all additional indicators.

 The accountability materials you submit include a Microsoft Excel template, provided by MCCRG, which should be populated with your institution's data for each of the indicators.
 The format of this spreadsheet must not be changed, except to add campus-specific measures and/or to expand the number of licensure exam areas.
-Please be informed that MHEC has acknowledged that certain institutional characteristic indicators which are not benchmarked, will undergo a modification in their calculation methodology or data source in 2024 as per the agreement of MCCRG members.
 Please ensure that any changes made to the data source, reporting timeframes, definitions, or calculation methodology should be marked clearly as a footnote to the respective indicator.